-The bad thing about renting a flat is that you pay your rent every month but in the end it just goes into someone else’s pocket and you’re left with nothing to call your own, something many people see as a terrible waste of money.
-It's much better to buy a house, of course, but it's so expensive...
+The main disadvantage of renting a house or flat for many people is the fact you pay your rent every month but in the end, you’re left with nothing to call your own, something many people see as a terrible waste of money.
+For this reason, many people prefer to buy property.

 The leading real estate marketplace in Spain, idealista, has launched a new service that allows the creation and remote signing of rental contracts for real estate agencies, landlords and tenants.
 The service is easy to use and is free of charge.